 A25: Yes.
-If you are a registered USF stockholder and want to change your vote, you may do so at any time before the USF special meeting by sending to the Secretary of USF a properly executed and signed proxy with a later date.
+If you are a USF stockholder and want to change your vote, you may do so at any time before the USF special meeting by sending to the Secretary of USF a properly executed and signed proxy with a later date.
 Alternatively, you may revoke your proxy by delivering to the Secretary of USF a written revocation prior to the USF special meeting or by voting in person at the USF special meeting.
-Similarly, if you are a registered Yellow Roadway stockholder and want to change your vote, you may do so at any time before the Yellow Roadway special meeting by sending to the Secretary of Yellow Roadway a properly executed and signed proxy with a later date.
+Similarly, if you are a Yellow Roadway stockholder and want to change your vote, you may do so at any time before the Yellow Roadway special meeting by sending to the Secretary of Yellow Roadway a properly executed and signed proxy with a later date.
 Alternatively, you may revoke your proxy by delivering to the Secretary of Yellow Roadway a written revocation prior to the Yellow Roadway special meeting or by voting in person at the Yellow Roadway special meeting.
 For telephone and internet voting only, you may revoke your proxy by submitting a valid, later dated proxy prior to the telephone and internet voting deadline.
-USF stockholders that require assistance in changing or revoking a proxy should contact UMB Bank, N.A., Yellow Roadway's transfer agent, at (800) 884-4225.
+USF stockholders that require assistance in changing or revoking a proxy should contact Computershare Investor Services, L.L.C., USF's transfer agent, at (800) 810-7514.
+Yellow Roadway stockholders that require assistance in changing or revoking a proxy should contact UMB Bank, N.A., Yellow Roadway's transfer agent, at (800) 884-4225.
 Simply attending the applicable special meeting without voting will not revoke your proxy.